Contraceptive implant: Benefits

-Benefits of the implant for some include fewer, lighter periods, improved symptoms of premenstrual syndrome, long-lasting up to three to five years, smoker- and breastfeeding-safe, and the convenience of not needing to remember to use it every day.
+Some brands of the contraceptive implant, including Nexplanon, are over 99% effective.
+The benefits of the contraceptive implant are dependent on the active ingredients.
+Depending on the type of implant, benefits of the implant may include fewer, lighter periods, improved symptoms of premenstrual syndrome, long-lasting up to three to five years, and the convenience of not needing to remember to use it every day.
+The implant is also useful for women who cannot use contraception that contains oestrogen.
+The implant can also be removed at any time and natural fertility will return very quickly.

 Side effects

-In some cases, adverse effects do occur, the most common being irregular bleeding or amenorrhea.
+When the implant is first inserted, it is common to have some bruising, tenderness or swelling around the implant.
+In some cases, irregular bleeding or amenorrhea occur.
 Although irregularity in bleeding can be troublesome for some women, this also allows for use in treatment of dysmenorrhea, menorrhagia, and endometriosis.
 Less common symptoms include change in appetite, depression, moodiness, hormonal imbalance, sore breasts, weight gain, dizziness, pregnancy symptoms, and lethargy.
 Although rare, there is also a risk of complications occurring during insertion or removal of the implant.
+In rare cases, the area of skin where the implant has been inserted can become infected, which can require antibiotics.

-Most commonly reported from the levonorgestrel-releasing intrauterine system LNG-IUG contraceptive; breast tenderness, headaches, swelling, and skin irritation.contraceptive also corresponds with earlier waking, frequent mood swings, impaired concentration, and strain.
-Irregular vaginal uterus lining shedding is a common pattern with Norplant users, if this occurs it will be seen during the first 60 days of use but it can subside or disappear over time.
-The Implanon also has these negative side effects causing a considerable amount of vaginal bleeding irregularities, and amenorrhea in about 40%-30% of its users during the following 90 days of starting use.
+Most commonly reported from the levonorgestrel-releasing intrauterine system LNG-IUG contraceptive; breast tenderness, headaches, swelling, and skin irritation. contraceptive also corresponds with earlier waking, frequent mood swings, impaired concentration, and strain.
+Irregular vaginal uterus lining shedding is a common pattern with Norplant users; if this occurs it will be seen during the first 60 days of use but it can subside or disappear over time.
+The Implanon also has these negative side effects causing a considerable amount of vaginal bleeding irregularities, and amenorrhea in about 30–40% of its users during the following 90 days of starting use.

 Postpartum use

 With regard to helping women space their pregnancies appropriately, there is some debate about the most effective time to insert contraceptive implants after pregnancy.
-However, there may be little or no difference between immediate and delayed insertion in terms of continued use of implants at six months or in terms of women's satisfaction.
+It is likely that implant insertion immediately following childbirth increases the number of postpartum implant users compared to when insertion occurs four to six weeks after childbirth (because some patients do not return for their six-week checkup).
+However, there may be little or no difference between immediate and delayed insertion in terms of continued use of implants at six months or in terms of women's satisfaction, even though some studies found higher continuation rates at six months if the implant was inserted immediately after childbirth.
 Progestin containing implants (specifically etonogestrel) are safe for immediate insertion in both postpartum individuals and those post-abortion.